axioned/handbook/src/content/docs/Learning/Project Management/lessons-learned-process-and-template.md

 ## Watch out?

-It should be clear that lessons learned meetings are **NOT** a forum for people to vent their anger.
+It should be clear that lessons learned meetings are **not** a forum for people to vent their anger.

-## How to conduct a Lessons Learned meeting:
+## How to conduct a Lessons Learned meeting

-## Step 1- Welcome the Team
+### Step 1- Welcome the Team

 Start off by welcoming the team.
 Then move on to explaining the purpose of a lessons learned workshop.
 You should have gotten enough ideas from this article.

-## Step 2- Explain the Rules
+### Step 2- Explain the Rules

 Explain the rules to the attendees.
 Everybody is asked to give their feedback on the following questions: